 Before initiating a grade appeal, the student is strongly encouraged to work directly with the course instructor to resolve the concern.
 Per the Grade Appeal Policy, if the student still chooses to appeal their final grade the student must complete, sign, and submit the school's Grade Appeal Form by the 3rd day following the end of the term.
 The form must be accompanied by any relevant documentation to support the student's reason for the appeal.
 The burden of proving the reason for the appeal rests solely with the student.
 An appeal cannot be made solely based on a disagreement with the instructor's decisions.
-Students can obtain the Grade Appeal Form from their Dean or Registrar.
+Students can obtain the Grade Appeal Form the Dean of Education or Dean of Nursing.